mpmath/mpmath/docs/setup.rst

 Setting up mpmath
 =================

-Mpmath requires at least Python 2.7 or 3.5.
-It has been tested with CPython 2.7, 3.5 through 3.11 and for PyPy.
+Mpmath requires at least Python 3.5.
+It has been tested with CPython 3.5 through 3.11 and for PyPy.

 Download and installation
 -------------------------